mstudio45/UWP_MultiInstance/README.md

 # UWP_MultiInstance
-Fixed and improved UWP Multi Instanceby Babyhamsta<br>
+Fixed and improved UWP Multi Instance by Babyhamsta.<br>
 If you find any issue report it inside "Issues" tab in this repo.<br>
 If you want long custom names, make sure the path where the EXE is located isn't too long.<br>